periman2/storyboard/README.md

 This is a prototype of a Dash web application designed for a Hackathon project.
 It has been built using Python, Dash and Bootstrap.
 The application is designed to accept file uploads and generate and download a story based on input files from the user.
 Supported file uploads are: , all image files, .docx, .pdf, .txt

+## AI Models used
+- PaLM 2
+- EfficientNetV2

 ## Dependencies
 - Python 3.x
 - Dash